This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hyperactivity and impulsivity:

-- Have more energy than other children his age
+- Talk more than other children his or her age

 - You feel like hurting your child.